kjolley/BIGSdb_documentation/dbase_setup.rst

 * contig_analysis_limit

   * Overrides the isolate number limit for the Contig Export plugin.
 Default: '1000'.

-* curator_home
+* curate_config

-  * URL of curator's index page, which can be relative or absolute.
-This will be used to add a link in the dropdown menu.
+  * The database configuration that should be used for curation if different from the current configuration.
+This is used when the submission system is being used so that curation links in the 'Manage submissions' pages for curators load the correct database configuration.

 * curate_link